aws-samples/amazon-transcribe-live-meeting-assistant/README.md

    The LMA extension automatically detects that Zoom is running in the browser tab, and populates your name and the meeting name.

    <img src="./images/readme-browser-extension-start.png" alt="Browser Extension Start" width="500"/>

+1.	*Tell others on the call that you are about to start recording the call using LMA and obtain their permission.
+Do not proceed if participants object.*

 1. Select **Start Listening**.
 Choose **Allow** on the popup asking you to share the browser tab.

     The LMA extension automatically detects and displays the active speaker on the call.
 If you are alone in the meeting, invite some friends to join, and observe that the names they used to join the call are displayed in the extension when they speak, and attributed to their words in the LMA transcript.